 It is still important to limit intake of natural sweeteners, as they have the same

 There is still much controversy surrounding the safety of aspartame, despite approval from authorities around the world.

-For those with obesity, however, regular consumption of low-calorie sweeteners may increase the risk of metabolic diseases, including type 2 diabetes.
+For those with obesity, regular consumption of low-calorie sweeteners may increase the risk of metabolic diseases, including type 2 diabetes.
 People with certain conditions, such as PKU or TD, may need to avoid aspartame.